abseil/abseil.github.io/about/philosophy.md

 ---
-title: Abseil Philosophy
+title: Why Adopt Abseil?
 layout: about
 sidenav: side-nav-about.html
 type: markdown
 ---

-## Why Adopt Abseil?
+# Why Adopt Abseil?

 Or: Why the world has room for another collection of C++ utility libraries